.

 So how do you know if you're eating emotionally?

-When we're looking for an escape - from anxiety or from boredom.
-Or if we're looking to make ourselves feel better about stress in our lives.
+We eat out of emotion when we're looking for an escape (from anxiety or boredom) or if we're looking to make ourselves feel better about the stress in our lives.

 “Am I hungry?
 Or am I eating to change the way I feel?”